 - Master's Programme in Ecology and the Environment

 - Master's Programme in Applied Ethology and Animal Biology

 Entry requirements for the program and knowledge corresponding to the course NBID74.

 Intended learning outcomes

-- identify different ecosystem services for a given site, and evaluate how they are affected by different land uses, by applying knowledge of ecological principles behind ecosystem services.
-Describe different processes, dynamics and functionality of ecosystems.
+- analyze how biodiversity is affected by different land uses, by using knowledge about ecological principles and processes, dynamics and functionality of ecosystems

 - independently choose and critically analyze the content in relevant scientific literature and relate this to the given subject